CalConnect/DEVGUIDE/Simple Event.md

 END:VCALENDAR
 ```

-Note that the order of properties within a component is irrelevent.
+Note that the order of properties within a component is irrelevant.

 ### SUMMARY
 `SUMMARY:Lunchtime meeting`